lucastoro/denoiser/README.md

 ### Configuration file
 The configuration file is a YAML file composed of 3 section:
- - the `filters` section contains a list of patterns (see the PATTERNS section below) that will cause corresponding whole lines to be discarded by the denoiser algorithm.
+ - the `filters` section contains a list of patterns (see the Patterns section below) that will cause corresponding whole lines to be discarded by the denoiser algorithm.
    Filters are useful when you know that some line in the artifact won't be of any interest.
    So for instance if you want to ignore all 'debug' lines you will add an entry in the filters section containing a